Special privacy rules for specific areas and issues

 Privacy codes of practice for specific areas

-The Privacy Commissioner has the power to issue codes of practices, which may modify the usual privacy laws (the privacy principles) to take account of the special characteristics of particular industries or particular types of information.
+The Privacy Commissioner has the power to issue codes of practices.
+These may modify the usual privacy laws (the privacy principles) to take account of the special characteristics of particular industries or particular types of information.

 Three existing codes of practice are discussed below.